 Great advertising happens more often than not outside of New York, San Francisco, Chicago and LA.

-Inbound marketing is terrible at creating demand but really good at fulfilling it.
+Online, sales activation marketing is terrible at creating demand but really good at fulfilling it.

 Almost every client I’ve worked with loves humorous ads…as long as they are someone else’s ads.
 That’s a shame because humor is most often the easiest way to overcome resistance to advertising.